bbenedict/bbenedict/ai100days.md

 Back to Coursera NLP.
 We covered Parts of Speech Tagging, Markov Chains and the Vertabi algorithm.
 I will definitely need the lab to better understand this week.

-### Small break from the project for the holidays.
-See you in a few days